 - Put an ant trap and cockroach trap in every locker and replace at the recommended interval.
 If you can’t find traps where you are, a mixture of boric acid (usually available at pharmacies) and powdered creamer in a bottle cap works well against both ants and roaches — replace it every 2 months.

 - Address any infestations immediately.
 They won’t go away on their own; they’ll just get worse and worse.
 Totally clean out any lockers with problems — scrub the inside with a bleach solution and also wash the contents with a bleach solution.
 If the critters have gotten in any food, throw it out — off the boat, not just in a trash bag on the boat.
+(UPDATE: Read more here about how we dealt with an ant infestation and two great products.)

 - A bug bomb may be the only solution for a large infestation.
 It’s a huge amount of work to remove all the dishes, pans and cooking utensils, cover the food preparation surfaces, open all lockers and then get out for the required time and clean up and replace items afterwards.
 It’s a lot easier to prevent an infestation in the first place or deal with it when it’s small.